 Diabetes can affect many different parts of your body – your skin, your nerves, and vital organs like your heart and kidneys.
 Diabetes can even affect your mouth, increasing your risk of several oral health issues, especially gum disease.

 Below, we explain the relationship between your oral health and your blood sugar, and symptoms of gum disease to watch out for.
 We also cover what treatment involves when you have both gum disease and diabetes.

-How does diabetes affect your teeth?
+How does diabetes affect oral health?

 Diabetes increases your risk of tooth decay

 Tooth decay is caused by acid-producing bacteria that live in plaque.
 Plaque is a sticky substance that is constantly forming on your teeth and gums.
 These bacteria feed on the sugar in our food and drinks, and they produce acid that can start to cause tooth damage.

 If you have high blood sugar, you may also have high sugar content in your saliva.
 This gives the bacteria more to feed on, which can cause plaque to form faster and increase the risk of tooth damage.

 Without oral health habits like regular brushing, flossing and dental checkups, plaque can harden into tartar.
 If plaque and tartar form near the gumline, they can irritate your gums and lead to gingivitis, which is the earliest stage of gum disease.
 High blood sugar weakens the immune system, making it easier for an infection like gingivitis to begin.